Directions in German: Essential Words and Phrases for Finding Your Way

 Movement and the Accusative in German

-You only need to be on your toes for this when the article follows certain prepositions, though.
+One important thing to remember is that certain prepositions can change the definite or indefinite articles.
 Some prepositions in German will take the dative case if there’s no movement in the sentence; if there’s movement, they’ll take the accusative.

 These are the prepositions in question:

-|at / on / to)
+|at / on / to

-|at / on / to / upon)
+|at / on / to / upon

-|beside / near / next to)
+|beside / near / next to

-|about / above / over /across)
+|about / above / over /across

-|in front of / before)
+|in front of / before

 The examples below should clarify things a bit more.

-(I’m in front of the school.)
+I’m standing in front of the supermarket.

 Here’s another example:

-Ich lege das Buch auf den Tisch.
+Ich lege das Buch auf das Bett.

-(I place the book on the table.)
+I place the book on the bed.

 As the book is being put down—a clear sign of movement—we need the accusative case.

-Das Buch liegt auf dem Tisch.
+Das Buch liegt auf dem Bett.

 Useful Online Resources to Help with Directions in German!